ComputerWise/AHKClicker/README.md

 # AutoHotkey Clicker

-Created for a client who accesses their computer using a single switch, this simple AHK script allows users to perform more complex tasks and macros using a single mouse button/switch.
+Created for a client who accesses their computer using a joystick and a single switch, this simple AHK script allows users to perform more complex tasks and macros using a single mouse button/switch.
 Once started, the GUI is hidden by default and can be toggled with a button press/switch.

 ## Screenshot